openscope/openscope/documentation/airport-file-standards.md

 For custom RNAV fixes, such as `_RWY22L05DME`, these shall use single spaces.

 ### Bracket Newlines
-To maintain uniformity in all airport files, please follow the same newline conventions as the example file shown in the [airport format](./airport-format.html) document.
+To maintain uniformity in all airport files, please follow the same newline conventions as the example file shown in the Airport Format Document (see Reference Materials.

 ### Key order
-To maintain uniformity in all airport files, all keys used in the file must be included in the same order as they appear in the [airport format](./airport-format.html) document.
+To maintain uniformity in all airport files, all keys used in the file must be included in the same order as they appear in the Airport Format Document (see Reference Materials).
 - All fixes must be sorted alphabetically.
 - The first object within the `airspace` array must represent the airspace's _outer perimeter_, which encompasses all other airspace sections.
 - All runways should be sorted numerically (then L-C-R) by the primary end
 - All SIDs/STARs must be sorted alphabetically by ID
-- Spawn patterns should be in the exact form described in the [spawn pattern readme](spawnPatternReadme.md).
+- Spawn patterns should be in the exact form described in the Spawn Pattern Format Document (see Reference Materials).
     - Please note that spawnPatterns must include all keys, even those that are not used.

 ---